Aladdin3D's Expertise

 Price: $45,000

-Comparison of SPD with Binder Jetting (BJ)
+SPD Advantages Over Binder Jetting

-Desktop Metal's ExOne S-Max: Starting at $1.4M
+Desktop Metal's ExOne S-Max:Starting at $1.4M

-Voxeljet's Voxeljet VX1000: Starting at $1M
+Voxeljet's Voxeljet VX1000:Starting at $1M

-2 With SPD, unbound sand can be simply poured out.
+With Binder Jetting, every surface must be cleaned with a brush and compressed air after printing to remove partly bound sand.
+Therefore, every surface must be accessible, which prohibits complex internal geometries.
+With SPD, in contrast, unbound sand can be simply poured out.
 Any few remaining sand particles can be removed by shaking or washing with water.
-So, complex internal geometries are possible, as shown in DIY 3D printing of sand mold for metal casting video.
+So complex internal geometries are possible, as shown in DIY 3D printing of sand mold for metal casting video.

-3 With SPD, collapsibility of different regions of the mold can be controlled independently by using different shell sands with different grain sizes and different binder amounts.
+With SPD, collapsibility of different regions of the mold can be controlled independently by using different shell sands with different grain sizes and different binder amounts.

-4 SPD allows different materials to be deposited in different regions.
+SPD allows different materials to be deposited in different regions.
 For example: a thin layer of zirconia sand can be deposited around the casting, and metal shot (chill) can be deposited near the regions that need to be cooled down first.